Sudarut-kas/Data-Mining-for-MakerDAO/README.md

 # Acknowledgements

-Thanks to Yury Yanavich, my supervisor, for doing the research.
+Thanks to Yury Yanavich, my supervisor, for supporting the research.

 This repository includes adaptations of the following:
 - [Makerdao-Risk-Model](https://gitlab.com/gregorymel/makerdao-risk-model/-/blob/master/big_query.sql)